NithinKenMaran/Verilog-Projects/CPU - 8 bit/README.md

 `define STOP 4'b1111
 ```

-Use this ISA to write a program in `program.vh`.
+Use this ISA to write a program in `header/program.vh`.
 An example program that loads and adds 2 numbers, is shown here:

 ```verilog
 `include "opcodes.vh"